 - Layer on the Rich Moisturizer – I like to layer on the moisturizer day and night.
 I apply a lighter formula during the day to wear under my makeup.
-At night, I like to add a thick cream to lock in the moisture overnight.
-You can also add a facial oils to your skincare routine to really lock in the moisture.
+At night, I like to add a thick cream or body butter (use code MARIA_UABB for 10% off at OSEA) to lock in the moisture overnight.
+You can also add facial oils to your skincare routine to really lock in the moisture.
 I use these as the last step in my winter skincare routine.
 Don’t forget your lips!
 A good lip balm made from jojoba oil or coconut oil will help soothe dry lips.

 - Exfoliate – A gentle exfoliator will slough off dead skin cells to reveal new and smoother skin.
-I prefer to use alpha hydroxy acids for a facial exfoliator (gentler on the skin) and a physical exfoliator on my body.
-Then, layer on a thick cream or body oil.
-I would recommend exfoliating no more than 3 times a week.
+I prefer to use alpha hydroxy acids for a facial exfoliator (gentler on the skin) and a physical exfoliator for my body.
+Then, layer on a thick body butter or body oil.
+Try dry brushing to get the best of both worlds!

-- Don’t Forget the SPF – Winter months are usually accompanied with cloudy days.
-That doesn’t mean you should skip the sunscreen.
+- Don’t Forget the SPF – Winter months are usually accompanied by cloudy days.
+That doesn’t mean you should skip sunscreen.
 Continue to wear your sunscreen daily to avoid sun damage and fine lines.